K138-AdanaBackendWebDevelopmentBootcamp/homeworks-yareenm/README.md

 # Java_Bootcamp_HW1

-This is basic Java application implements School Management System.
+This is a Spring Boot application implements School Management System.

-I used hibernate and MySQL in this project.

 Features: